For millions across India, the "Mother Kali" is widely known as the Supreme Goddess. Read

-The basic tenets of meditation -- relaxation and breathing -- can be difficult to master in our hectic lives, but if you're able to find just a few minutes a day, that's all you need to get started.
+The basic tenets of meditation — relaxation and breathing — can be difficult to master in our hectic lives, but if you're able to find just a few minutes a day, that's all you need to get started.

-- Be comfortable in a quiet place.
 Find a quiet place where you won't be disturbed.
 To get started, it doesn't matter whether you sit or lay down as long as you are comfortable.
 You can sit cross-legged, on the floor, or on a chair.
 If you can sit erect, then great.
 If not, it's just important to have your body in a somewhat stable position.
 Then have the palms of your hands face the sky.

-- Focus on your breath.
 As you take long and deep breaths, feel your breath move from your lungs and out through your nostrils or your throat.
 (Breathing through your nostrils is better though either will work).
 Your mind will wonder (which is okay), just try your best to be as focused as possible.

-In addition to these tips, we here at MBG highly recommend picking up a copy of Meditation for Beginners, by Jack Kornfield.
+Like anything, practice makes perfect.
+Make sure to carve out a time each and every day to practice.
+You'll hopefully find all your practice totally worth it as meditation can be life-changing!In addition to these tips, we here at MBG highly recommend picking up a copy of Meditation for Beginners, by Jack Kornfield.
 We here at MBG think it's the best meditation book for beginners.